hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 The case study results were used to refine the heuristics based on comments and observations of them in use.
 This GitHub repository is here to support the case studies and capture the heuristics and supporting information.

+**Links to the published versions of the papers may reach paywalls in some cases so you can also [download a preprint draft](preprints.md) if you cannot access the publishers' libraries.**

 </details>

-<details><summary>Click here for information about Isabel's dissertation and links to summaries of the chapters and studies</summary>
+<details><summary>Click here for information about Isabel's dissertation and links to summaries of the chapters</summary>

 ### The Completed Dissertation: `A Framework to Support Test Tool Design and Acquisition'